Meal Patterns for Preschoolers in School Nutrition Programs

 Serving the Same Menu to Preschool and Grades K-12

-“Co-mingling” is the practice of serving meals to a variety of grades in the same service area at the same time.
-This typically occurs due to operational constraints within a school, such as limited time and space.
-When students are co-mingled, the school may use the meal pattern of the older grades (such as the K-5 meal pattern) for preschoolers if:
+“Co-mingling” is the practice of serving meals or afterschool snacks to a variety of grades in the same service area at the same time.
+This practice typically occurs due to operational constraints within a school, such as limited time and space.
+SFAs may use the meal pattern of the older grades for both grade groups (preschoolers and the older grade group) when the co-mingled meal or afterschool snack service meets the requirements below.

-• preschoolers and students from older grade groups (such as K-5, K-8, or K-12) are served together in the same place at the same time;
+• The preschoolers and students from older grade groups are served meals or afterschool snacks together in the same place at the same time.

-• it is hard to tell the preschoolers from older students; and
+• It is hard to tell the preschoolers from older students.

-• it would be operationally difficult to serve different foods or different amounts of foods during the combined meal service.
+• It would be operationally difficult to serve different foods or different amounts of foods during the combined meal or afterschool snack service.

-For example, when preschoolers and grades K-5 are served lunch or breakfast in the same service area at the same time, SFAs may choose to follow the K-5 meal pattern for both groups.
-When preschoolers and grades K-8 are served lunch or breakfast in the same service area at the same time, SFAs may choose to follow the K-8 meal pattern for both groups.
-When preschoolers and grades K-12 are served ASP snack in the same service area at the same time, SFAs may choose to follow the ASP meal pattern for grades K-12 for both groups.
+For example, if the SFA serves lunch or breakfast to preschoolers and grades K-5 in the same service area at the same time, the SFA may choose to follow the K-5 meal pattern for both groups.
+If the SFA serves afterschool snack to preschoolers and grades K-12 in the same service area at the same time, the SFA may choose to follow the ASP meal pattern for grades K-12 for both groups.